SDC-ghrden03/cost-calculator/README.md

 ### Prerequisites

+This applications code is currently set up to connect with a remote database on AWS.
+Due to the nature of this assignment, this app is set up to use both postgreSQL and MongoDB DBMS.
+There are also separate seeding files for each DBMS.

 This application has been containerized using [Docker Compose](https://docs.docker.com/compose/).
 Simply install Docker onto your local machine.
-After cloning this repository onto your machine, open the project in your favorite text editor and navigate to the root directory.
+After cloning this repository, open the project in your favorite text editor and navigate to the root directory.
 Execute the following commands in the terminal.

+### Installing

-Login to your Docker Hub account with the credentials you created when installing Docker
+Login to your Docker Hub account with the credentials you created when installing Docker.
 ```
 docker login
 ```

-From the project root directory
+From the project root directory, the Docker images and containers must also be rebuilt since a new database URI is being implemented in the base code.
 ```
-docker-compose up
+docker-compose up --build
 ```

 Allow the applicaton time to build, you can follow the output in the terminal to track the build's progress.
-Once the build has successfully completed, Navigate to http://localhost:80 to see a development version of the app.
+Once the process has successfully completed, Navigate to http://localhost:80 to see a development version of the app.

-### Installing

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be

 ```
 Give the example